-- 3. The non-mathematics elective space may be used for - non-mathematics courses required for the subject of the chosen thesis project, - homologation, i.e. courses at Bachelor's level required to obtain the necessary prior knowledge for a course at Master's level, - courses of the SEC specialisation, - the Joint Interdisciplinary Project (TUD4040) or - an internship of 12 (WI5012) or 18 (WI5118) credits;
+- 4. The non-mathematics elective space may be used for - non-mathematics courses that show the role of mathematics in applications and society; - homologation, i.e. courses at bachelor's level required to obtain the necessary prior knowledge for a course at master's level (for students with a bachelor degree different from (applied) mathematics); - courses of the verdiepingsdeel of SEC. - the Joint Interdisciplinary Project (TUD4040) or - an internship of 12 (WI5012) or 18 (WI5118) credits: